pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 raised, but only if some switch is also off.
 ```
 {
-   "description": "Illuminate waste tank full indicator",
+   "description": "Sound waste tank full alarm",
    "input": "(not [0,12]) and notifications.wasteWater.0.level:alert",
    "output": "[10.3]"
 }
 ```

-With appropriate supporting put handlers the plugin provides a generic solution to the problem of doing something when a state change happens in Signal K: perhaps as simple as operating a relay when a switch is pressed.
+The plugin provides a generic solution to the problem of doing something when a state change happens in Signal K.

 [pdjr-skplugin-switchbank](https://github.com/preeve9534/pdjr-skplugin-switchbank)
 implements a put handler for operating NMEA 2000 relay output switchbanks.